-Specific e-learning was created in January 2020 and is available to all staff with the intention of raising awareness of the risks of modern slavery and our obligations.
-In addition, updated information was provided on our intranet to advise colleagues of our approach to FWF and how that informs our practices.
+We have also provided staff with information on our intranet to advise colleagues of our approach to FWF and how that informs our practices.

 7. Our Effectiveness in Combating Slavery and Human Trafficking

 We use the following to measure how effective we have been to prevent the risk of slavery and human trafficking taking place in any part of our business or supply chains: